kaunel85/ong-bylaws/bylaws.md

 37. Following question period is a discussion.
 The candidates shall not be present for the discussion.
 During the period, a speakers list is opened that the Chair can close following his best judgement.
 After closing, any names on the speakers list must be exhausted.

-38. All voting will be conducted inside the chapter meeting using the heads down, fists up method unless there is one candidate, and a motion to vote by acclimation passes.
+38. All voting will be conducted inside the chapter meeting using the heads down fists up method or an instant-runoff ballot at the discretion of the Chair.
+Additionally if there is only one candidate there may be a vote by acclimation if successfully motioned.
 There shall be two vote counters who cannot be candidates in the election chosen by the following preference
     - President
     - CAB Member
     - Alumnus Member